ibm-cloud-docs/cis/getting-started.md

 **Step 5.
 In the meantime, you can begin managing other IBM CIS functions and features.**

-For more details about managing other functions and features, please see our [tutorial](caching-tutorial.html) or the [step-by-step instructions](how-to.html).
+For more details about managing other functions and features, please see the [step-by-step instructions](how-to.html).